 An international move has more variables than a domestic one, and a few common hurdles can cause delays.
 The most significant is customs clearance.
 Every shipment entering a new country must be inspected and processed by customs officials, and this process can sometimes take longer than expected, especially if your paperwork isn’t in perfect order.
 Other potential delays can stem from port congestion, weather conditions at sea, or logistical issues with the moving company itself.
 This is why working with an experienced international moving team is so important—they can anticipate and manage these challenges for you.

-How to Plan Your Moving Timeline
+How to Create a Realistic Moving Timeline

 To keep your move on track, start planning early.
 We recommend beginning the process at least six months before your desired moving date.
 This gives you plenty of time to research movers, get quotes, and handle all the necessary paperwork without feeling rushed.
 Once you’ve chosen a mover, get firm dates for pickup and a clear delivery window.
 A detailed moving checklist can be your best friend here, helping you track every task from decluttering your home to packing your last box.
 Clear communication with your move coordinator will ensure you stay informed every step of the way.